bbopt/RunnerPost/README.md

 ## Contact

-For any questions or feedback, please contact us at support@runnerpost.com.
+For any questions or feedback, please contact us at nomad@gerad.ca.